Computing the ideal class monoid of an order: Orders

-\begin{cor} Let $\p$ be a prime of $R$.
-Then $\p$ is invertible if and only if $R_\p$ is a principal ideal ring. \end{cor} \begin{proof} By Lemma \ref{lemma:PIRonmaximals} and Lemma \ref{lemma:invertilbeprincipal} we deduce that if $\p$ is an invertible prime of $R$, then $\p R_\p$ is principal, which implies that $R_\p$ is a principal ideal ring.
-Conversely, since $\p R_\q = R_\q$ for every prime $\q\neq \p$, it follows that if $\p R_\p$ is principal then by Lemma \ref{lemma:invlocprinc}, $\p$ is invertible. \end{proof} Observe that $\cO_K$ is the only order in $K$ whose ideals are all invertible.
+Observe that $\cO_K$ is the only order in $K$ whose fractional ideals are all invertible.
 We introduce now some classes of orders which are particularly well behaved in terms of invertibility of ideals. \begin{prop}{\cite[Proposition 2.7]{buchlenstra}} Let $R$ be an order with trace dual $R^t$.
-The following are equivalent: \begin{enumerate}[(a)] \item for every fractional $R$-ideal $I$, we have $(R:(R:I))=I$; \item for every fractional $R$-ideal $I$, we have $(I:I)=R$ if and only if $I$ is invertible; \item $R^t$ is invertible in $R$. \end{enumerate} \end{prop} An order satisfying one of the equivalent conditions of $(\ref{prop:eqGorenstein})$ is called \emph{Gorenstein}.
+The following are equivalent: \begin{enumerate}[(a)] \item for every fractional $R$-ideal $I$, we have $(R:(R:I))=I$; \item for every fractional $R$-ideal $I$, we have $(I:I)=R$ if and only if $I$ is invertible; \item $R^t$ is invertible in $R$. \end{enumerate} \end{prop} An order satisfying one of the equivalent conditions of Proposition \ref{prop:eqGorenstein} is called \emph{Gorenstein}.
 This definition is equivalent to the usual one, see \cite[Theorem 6.3]{basshy63}.
 Observe that $\cO_K$ is Gorenstein, but there are Gorenstein orders which are not maximal.
-One class of examples of Gorenstein orders are the \emph{monogenic} orders, which are of the form $\Z[x]/(f)$, where $f$ is a monic polynomial with integer coefficients and non-zero discriminant. \begin{cor} Monogenic orders are Gorenstein. \end{cor} \begin{proof} Let $f$ be a monic polynomial with integer coefficients and distinct roots, that is, with non-vanishing discriminant and let $R$ be the order $\Z[x]/(f)$.
-Put $\alpha = x \mod f$.
-Then $R=\Z[\alpha]$ and $R^t=(1/f'(\alpha))R$.
-See \cite[Proposition 3-7-12]{weiss98} and notice that we don't need $f$ irreducible, but just with distinct roots.
-See also \cite[Example 2.8]{buchlenstra}.
-Hence $R^t$ is invertible and the statement follows from Proposition \ref{prop:eqGorenstein}. \end{proof}
+One class of examples of Gorenstein orders are the \emph{monogenic} orders, which are of the form $\Z[x]/(f)$, where $f$ is a monic polynomial with integer coefficients and non-zero discriminant. \begin{cor}{\cite[Example 2.8]{buchlenstra}} Monogenic orders are Gorenstein. \end{cor}

 An order $R$ is called a \emph{Bass} order if every over-order of $R$ is Gorenstein, or equivalently, if the $R$-module $\cO_K/R$ is cyclic, that is, if $\cO_K=R+xR$ for some $x \in \cO_K$.
 For a proof and other equivalent characterizations, see for example \cite[Theorem 2.1]{LevyWiegand85} and Proposition \ref{prop:icmclifford}.
 Observe that every order in a quadratic number field is a Bass order.